Food lovers. Evidence based. Life-long learners.

 In this blog post, I wanted to highlight and honour some of the many amazing dietitians that have given so much to the dietetics field and continue to learn, grow, and blossom in their paths.
 Dietitians are found in a wide variety of settings and the diversity of roles is growing, now more than ever, with the expanding reach of technology.

-I also looked to the What RDs Do blog by Stephanie Langdon, RD to learn about different dietitian positions and stories - it's inspiring to learn about the important work that dietitians are doing in various settings.
+To learn more about different dietitian positions and stories, I looked to the What RDs Do blog by Stephanie Langdon, RD - it's inspiring to learn about the important work that dietitians are doing in various settings.

 Below, I share an overview of traditional dietitian roles.
 In another blog post, I talked about what dietitians do in unique and specialized roles, such as business & industry, online & traditional media, grocery stores, universities, and more.